sharthakraj2004-hub/Temperature-Monitoring-RISCV-FPGA/README.md

 The system successfully demonstrated reliable temperature acquisition, GPIO-based communication between ESP8266 and FPGA, and threshold-based LED control using the ET1035 RISC-V processor.

+## Demonstration

+Please refer to the Hardware_Implementation_Video.mp4 file in the Results folder for a complete working demonstration of the system.

 ## Author

 Sharthak Raj